40 BIG Ideas for Small Business Marketing

 Digitize your Flyer – Email Marketing

 While your flyer is growing legs in the real world, create a digitized flyer for your online followers.
-Build up an email database of prospect contacts and current customers.
+Build up an email list of your business prospects and current customers.
 Once compiled, you can create an e-newsletter for your readers.
-Include news, insider information, and special offers and coupons to show your customers you appreciate their continued loyalty.
+Include news, insider information, reviews, blog articles, special offers, promotions and coupons to show your customers you appreciate their continued loyalty.
 E-blasts allow you to reach outside the geographical confines of your area and into the wilderness beyond!
 But be sure to get consent and abide by Canada’s anti-spam legislation.

 Classifieds aren’t just for newspapers anymore.
 With the advent of the Internet came a new way to digitize small business marketing.
 Whole websites now exist that are devoted solely to classifieds.
-You’ve certainly heard of a few – Kijiji and Craigslist, for instance and now Facebook Marketplace.
+You’ve certainly heard of a few – Kijiji and Craigslist, for instance and now Facebook Marketplace, local business buy/sell groups.
 Post free ads for your products and services and gain added exposure.

 Encourage Sharing – Social Media Tips

 Everyone loves a good contest.
 Contests can bring in a wave of new traffic to your site, as well as to your social networking properties.
-Contests can even help build your contact database for e-newsletters.
+Grow your list and traffic through social giveaways, referral contests, trivia, or photo challenges.
 It’s a great way to get your small business marketing ball rolling.
-Examples of contest themes include draws, instant win, trivia, art, writing, photo, and video contests.
+Other examples of contest themes include draws, instant win, trivia, art, writing, and video contests.

 Spread the Brand Love Around – Promotional Giveaways